aliyun/terraform-provider-alicloud/website/docs/r/kvstore_audit_log_config.html.markdown

 * `instance_id` - (Required, ForceNew) Instance ID, Call the Describeinstances Get.
 * `retention` - (Optional) Audit Log Retention Period Value: 1~365.

--> **NOTE**: When the Instance dbaudit Value Is Set to True, This Parameter Entry into Force.
-The Parameter Setting of the Current Region of All an Apsaradb for Redis Instance for a Data Entry into Force.
+-> **NOTE:** When the Instance dbaudit Value Is Set to True, This Parameter Entry into Force.
+The Parameter Setting of the Current Region of All a Tair (Redis OSS-Compatible) And Memcache (KVStore) Instance for a Data Entry into Force.

 ## Attributes Reference